Our staff are tested twice weekly – COVID 19

 Blepharoplasty is a popular procedure with both women and men, and for both cosmetic and functional reasons.

 How is blepharoplasty surgery performed?

 A blepharoplasty procedure will be different for each patient, as no two people are the same.
 It can be performed on the upper or lower eyelid areas, with the method and time taken varying depending on which is performed.

 Blepharoplasties are carried out as a day case and can be performed as a singular procedure, or in conjunction with other surgical or non-surgical treatments of the brow, face, eyes or nose.

 Upper eyelid blepharoplasty

+The upper eyelid blepharoplasty is an eyelid lifting surgery to remove the excess upper eyelid skin, which is causing droopy eyelids.
 We will typically make incisions in the upper eyelid skin crease, where they heal best and will remain well hidden.